-The TSLL website is managed by the TS-SIS web manager, with appropriate links maintained to the OBS-SIS website.
+The TSLL website is managed by the TS-SIS web manager, with appropriate links maintained to the LSRD-SIS website.
 The TSLL website manager works closely with the editor-in-chief to ensure that TSLL is mounted on the website in a manner convenient for its readers, and that past issues are securely archived.

 The website manager:

 - Promptly uploads the latest issue of TSLL received from the layout editor upon approval by the editor-in-chief.